svenbolte/time-clock/readme.txt

 Admins can:
 *  create and delete rooms (with capacity)
 *  create and delete seats for existing users and guests
+*  view statistics on roob % usage, usage graphs and usage calendar for selected room.
+*  export lists

 == Installation ==